 In each of these cases, the representations involved seem to possess an object-attribute structure (Clarke 2023).
-Each representation is complex, picking out an individual (be it an isolated Spelke object, as in classic work on object files [Green & Quilty-Dunn 2021], or a collection apt to be subitized or approximately enumerated in the studies under consideration [Feigenson 2011]) such that information in various formats can then be attributed to these individuals (be it information about the kind of object being referenced, the individuals it comprises, or the approximate number of items that it contains - ibid.).
-Beyond the fact that this complex object-attribute structure allows that distinct types of information be bound and updated with respect to a single individual (e.g., average dot size and/or approximate number), indicating that the collection is not defined for the visual system by any of these specific attributes (Clarke 2023; compare Pylyshyn 2003), this is motivated by the three-item limit described above.
-For this pertains (most immediately) to the number of objects/collections that can be visually referenced at a given moment.
-Thus, it is as if there are just three slots available in infants' visual working memory, and each slot is clogged up whenever the infant thinks about an item - be it a Spelke object, a subitizable collection, or an approximately enumerable ensemble (Feigenson et al. 2011) - irrespective of what information (if my argument is simply that subitized visual information competes with approximately enumerated visual content for space within a single finite memory store.
-All the abovementioned views predict this.
+Each representation is complex, picking out an individual (be it an isolated Spelke object, as in classic work on object files [Green & Quilty-Dunn 2021], or a collection apt to be subitized or approximately enumerated [Feigenson 2011]) such that information in various formats can then be attributed to these individuals (be it information about the kind of object being referenced, the individuals it comprises, or the approximate number of items that it contains - ibid.).
+Beyond the fact that this complex object-attribute structure allows that distinct types of information be bound and updated with respect to a single individual (e.g., average dot size and/or approximate number), indicating that the collection is not defined for the visual system by any of these specific attributes (Clarke 2023; compare Pylyshyn 2003), this conjecture is motivated by